comegrant/dbt_docs_test/projects/data-model/transform/models/gold/menu/_menu__docs.md

 {% docs column__is_dish %}

-Is true if the product variation is a dish (i.e., velg & vrak product type).
-Some groceries and other product types also have recipes.
+Is true if the product variation is a dish (i.e., velg & vrak product type) else false.

 {% enddocs %}